overextended/ox_inventory/README.md

 * Support for randomising prices at each shop at resource startup (disabled)
 * Removed defined variables that weren't being called
 * Inventories are now stored in a single table to make referencing data a lot less of a hassle
-* Inventory data saving is more agnostic (342 lines down to 151, could still be improved)
+* Inventory data saving is more agnostic (don't need separate statements for each inventory type)
 * Cleaner transition from regular inventory to a drop and vice versa
 * Drops should be created and removed properly, and existing drops are loaded to client at login
 * Improved performance